Love & Let Live

 Bringing a new cat or dog into your family is a big decision — so we’re honored you’re interested in adopting from HSHC.
 We realize there are many places you could go to adopt, or purchase, a new pet.
 So here’s a few reasons why we hope you’ll choose a companion from us:

 As an open admission, no-kill shelter, we are depending on more animals getting adopted each day than those who arrive.
 Yes, we are no-kill.
 However, that doesn’t mean the animals in our care don’t need you.
-Every time you adopt an animal from HSHC, not only do you give someone a second chance, but you create an opening in a cage or kennel for another animal who may be at risk for euthanasia to get theirs.
-You see, HSHC rescues hundreds of at risk animals in other Indiana shelters every year…but only if there is space.
+Every time you adopt an animal from HSHC, not only do you give someone a second chance, but you create an opening in a cage or kennel for another animal who may be at risk for euthanasia to get their second chance.
+You see, HSHC rescues hundreds of at-risk animals in other Indiana shelters every year…but only if there is space at HSHC.

 Once you’ve fallen head over heels for the new love of your life, the next step is making sure you and your family are a perfect match!

-Before visiting with prospective pets, we ask that you please fill out an application either online or at the shelter so we can get to know more about you, your family and existing pets.
-Once that step is completed, and your application is approved, it’s time to start snuggling your favorites!
+Before visiting with prospective pets, we ask that you please fill out an adoption application either online or at the shelter so we can get to know more about you, your family and existing pets.
+Once that step is completed, and your application is approved, it’s time to be matched with your new furry companion.

-PLEASE NOTE: We require that children under 16 be introduced to new pets before the adoption is finalized.
-(We may require that ALL family members, regardless of age, meet a dog with special needs.
-This requirement may be waived for some cat adoptions.)
+PLEASE NOTE: We require that ALL family members, regardless of age, meet a potential pet.
+This requirement may be waived for some cat adoptions.

-We also require that any existing dogs in the home have a successful meet and greet with your prospective new dog.
+We also require that any existing dogs in the home have a successful meet and greet with your prospective new dog at the shelter.
 Our team of professionals will supervise the meet and greet in one of our outdoor/indoor play areas to ensure compatibility.
-So if you are traveling a long distance to visit us, we recommend bringing your dog(s) and family.
+If you are traveling a long distance to visit us, we recommend bringing your dog(s) and family.

 We do not, however, require existing cats in the home do a meet and greet with a prospective new kitty member.

-Once your application is approved and all of the required family and/or pet meet & greets have been successfully completed, it’s time for your new baby to pack his or her bags!
+Once your application is approved and all of the required family and/or pet meet & greets have been successfully completed, it’s time for your new pet to pack his or her bags!

 If the pet you’re adopting has already been spayed or neutered, he/she can go home the same day.
-If not, we will spay/neuter your pet the next business day and he/she will be ready for you to pick up at 4:30PM on that day.
+If not, we will spay/neuter your pet and he/she will be ready for you to pick up at 4:30PM within two business days.

-Come prepared with a cat carrier for your new cat, and a dog leash for your new dog…OR…you can purchase these items in our lobby gift shop.
+Come prepared with a cat carrier for your new cat, and a dog collar and leash for your new dog … OR … you can purchase these items in the HSHC retail shop.

-If your family needs a little extra time to prepare for your pet’s homecoming, or you need to coordinate a family/pet “meet & greet,” you may place a 24-hour, non-refundable hold on your pet.
+If your family needs a little extra time to prepare for your pet’s homecoming or you need to coordinate a family/pet “meet & greet,” you may place a 24-hour, non-refundable, non-transferrable hold on the pet.
+Hold fees range from $40 to $50.

 How old do I have to be to adopt a pet?